tatsatb/Simulation-of-Membrane-Surface-Charge-Perturbation/README.md

 # Simulation of optogenetic perturbation of membrane surface charge

 This repository hosts the code for the article: _“Spatiotemporal dynamics of membrane surface charge regulates cell polarity and migration”_.
 DOI:[10.1038/s41556-022-00997-7](https://doi.org/10.1038/s41556-022-00997-7).
-The programs collectively model different optogenetic perturbations of inner membrane surface charge inside an excitable network topology. please see the _Methods_ section of the paper for details of the model.
+The programs collectively model different optogenetic perturbations of inner membrane surface charge inside an excitable network topology. please see the _Supplementary Information_ section of the paper for details of the model.

 Please read the [citation](#restrictions) details below if you want to use/incorporate/modify a part of this repository in your research.